WebAssembly/component-model/design/mvp/JS-Reference.md

 While walking, the algorithm recognizes the pattern of a resource type import accompanied by *Constructor* and *Member* function imports naming it.
 A resource type import is read first and looks for a constructor (see [resource types](#resource-types)).
 Those function imports then read from the constructor and its prototype directly.
 This allows the common case of importing a class to be satisfied by just passing the constructor.

 Passing an exported component definition to a component import via the JS-API/ESM-integration is treated as if the import were a JS value.
 There is no "direct linking" that bypasses going through JS semantics.
-This is different from core wasm, where exported functions are linked directly when imported and have stricter type checks.
-This is intentional to prevent the implementation detail of how a JS function was implemented from leaking.
-Components can still be nested and directly linked inside a single component binary.
+See [component store](#component-store) for more details.

 To `read the imports` given |component|, |importsObject|, and |enabledBuiltins|:
 1. Let |hostResourceTypes| be an empty map from [abstract type key](#abstract-and-transparent-types) to [host resource type record](#host-resource-types-and-values).